Director, Health Law Institute

 Professor of Law

 Professor Pope uses the law both to improve medical decision-making and to protect patient rights at the end of life.
 He is working: (1) to balance liberty and public health, (2) to assure adequate informed consent, and (3) to develop fair internal dispute resolution mechanisms.
 Specific topics include medical futility, advance directives, ethics committees, and brain death.

-He explores these issues in more than 125 publications in leading medical journals, law reviews, bar journals, nursing journals, bioethics journals, and book chapters.
-Professor Pope coauthors the definitive treatise The Right to Die: The Law of End-of-Life Decisionmaking, and he runs the Medical Futility Blog, which has nearly two million page views.
+He explores these issues in nearly 200 publications in leading medical journals, law reviews, bar journals, nursing journals, bioethics journals, and book chapters.
+Professor Pope coauthors the definitive treatise The Right to Die: The Law of End-of-Life Decisionmaking, and he runs the Medical Futility Blog, which has nearly four million page views.

 Professor Pope’s engagement with health law and bioethics goes beyond academic scholarship.
 He bridges thought and action with amicus briefs, legislative testimony, and professional organization policy statements.